-We talked about playing spin and I ventured, from the safety of the golf course, to suggest that I always used my feet to spin bowlers, and even before that, I tried to read their arms.
+We talked about playing spin, and I ventured, from the safety of the golf course, to suggest that I always used my feet to spin bowlers, and even before that, I tried to read their arms.
 Sir Garry Sobers went into fits of laughter.
 ‘You don’t need to read the bowler’s hand,’ he said.
 ‘OK, said I, ‘how do you play spin then?”
 The great man replied: ‘I watch where the ball pitches, see what it does and then I select my shot.’

 I have frequently reflected on how accurately that response demonstrated the gulf between us lesser mortals and the truly stupendously masterful.
 Gary Sobers was all that and more.
 He did everything in the game maddeningly and brilliantly well.
-He could be a deceptively quick bowler; he could cut his speed to a genuine medium pace; as a slow left-arm bowler of the highest order, he could confuse the best players with his ‘china- man.
-Gary was one of the most ferocious hitters of the cricket ball.
+He could be a deceptively quick bowler; he could cut his speed to a genuine medium pace; as a slow left-arm bowler of the highest order, he could confuse the best players with his ‘chinaman.
+Gary was one of the most ferocious hitters on the cricket ball.

 Frank Worrell put Sobers at first slip.
 Wes Hall and Griffith charged into the bowl at the Indian opening batsmen.
-Some 20 minutes had gone, when the Contractor tried to fend off a delivery that roared at him sharply.
+Some 20 minutes had gone by when the contractor tried to fend off a delivery that roared at him sharply.
 He managed to get his bat to it before it decapitated him, and the ball flew at speed, high to first slip.
 I can still see what happened next.
 Sobers climbed into the air, caught the ball cleanly with both hands, and came down to earth again.
 He was a demon in the field.
 Sobers is my favorite cricketer because he ran the game as he liked.
 No one could dictate to him.

 Garry Sobers was a human.
 He was fallible.
 He occasionally misjudged things.
-In Port of Spain in 1968, he surrendered a Test match to Colin Cowdrey’s England team by a declaration that no modern cricketer would ever make.
+In Port of Spain in 1968, he surrendered a Test match to Colin Cowdrey’s England team in a declaration that no modern cricketer would ever make.

-He was unrepentant, as they burned his effigies in downtown Port of Spain that night, and as England celebrated in the only English pub in the city, he said he was trying to inject some life and interest into a dying game.
+He was unrepentant as they burned his effigies in downtown Port of Spain that night, and as England celebrated in the only English pub in the city, he said he was trying to inject some life and interest into a dying game.

-In 1970 he took part in a single-wicket competition in Ian Smith’s Rhodesia, then a political pariah.
+In 1970, he took part in a single-wicket competition in Ian Smith’s Rhodesia, then a political pariah.
 His first sin was the reckless declaration that foolishly gambled with the pride of a cricket-mad nation, and his second was appallingly politically naive.
-But West Indians have learned to forgive genius and Sir Garry Gary survived, to thrill the wonderful world of cricket with memorable feats.
+But West Indians have learned to forgive genius, and Sir Garry Gary survived to thrill the wonderful world of cricket with memorable feats.
 What I liked about Sir Garry Sobers more than anything else was that he never lost sight of the fact that cricket is only a game.
-Gary felt too that it was a game to be enjoyed and to be played with honor.
+Gary felt, too, that it was a game to be enjoyed and to be played with honor.

-He would have found it difficult to be a player today, when batsmen touch the ball on its way through to the ‘keeper and stand there, pretending that nothing happened.
+He would have found it difficult to be a player today when batsmen touch the ball on its way through to the ‘keeper and stand there, pretending that nothing happened.
 ‘I always walk,’ he said, ‘because if you don’t when you know you’ve hit a ball, then that’s cheating.’

-Tell that to the serried ranks of mediocrities today, and listen to all their gripes and bleating about how to balance those occasions when you get a raw deal from an umpire, it’s not terribly wrong really to stand your ground and leave the decision to the man in charge.
+Tell that to the serried ranks of mediocrities today, and listen to all their gripes and bleating about how to balance those occasions when you get a raw deal from an umpire.
+It’s not really terribly wrong to stand your ground and leave the decision to the man in charge.
 Rubbish says Sir Gary, and so would I.